-The Healthcare sector is a very diverse sector within the region.
-Therefore, it is vital for the Central Arkansas Workforce Development Area to continue its focus on the health care sector.
+The Healthcare section is a very diverse sector within the region.
+Therefore it is vital for the Central Arkansas Workforce Development Area to continue its focus on the health care sector.

-The Central Arkansas Workforce

-Development Area currently trains many

-Certified Nursing Assistants, and will
+The Central Arkansas Workforce Development Area currently trains many Nursing Assistants, and is expanding into the realm of Personal Care Aides through the Arkansas Sectors Partnership Grant.

-continue its focus on training for the

-healthcare sector.

-The stability of the job market for the Health Care industry, compared to other sectors, is a positive point worth noting.
+The stability of the job market for the Health Care industry compared to other sectors is a positive point worth noting.
 As depicted, with the exception of the period of 2005-2007, the industry remained relatively calm in the region.